Your Company Website vs. Facebook – The Greatest Online Rivalry

 One reason some business owners consider using Facebook Pages in place of a company website is the perception that the setup is more straightforward.
 It’s true that the social network does make it relatively simple to create a page, guiding you through the process step by step.
 That same is true, though, when using a website creation platform such as EasyWP.

-EasyWP is built on WordPress, the world’s top content management system, and offers customization options that are beyond compare.
+EasyWP is built on WordPress, the world’s top content management system, and offers unparalleled customization options.

 While existing Facebook users can create a page quickly, adjusting the experience can be more difficult: